00avani/My_Website/README.md

 Test the Website:

-Visit the provided URL to ensure the site loads correctly.
+Visited and tested the provided URL to ensure the site loads correctly.
-Check that the profile picture displays, text is readable, and the layout is responsive on mobile devices.
+Also,Checking that the profile picture displays, text is readable, and the layout is responsive on mobile devices.

 Usage

-Viewing: Access the live site at https://your-username.github.io/your-repository-name.
+Viewing: Accessed the live site at https://your-username.github.io/your-repository-name.
-Editing Content:
+Edited Content:
-Update index.html to modify text (e.g., About Me, Education).
+Updated index.html to modify text (e.g., About Me, Education).
-Replace avani-profile.png with a new image (recommended: 250x250px, PNG format).
+Replaced avani-profile.png with a new image (recommended: 250x250px, PNG format).
 Commit changes:git add .
 git commit -m "Update content" git push origin main